zorga/vt-check/README.md

 python -m pip install -r requirements.txt --isolated
 ```

-You can add your VirusTotal API key and Proxy configuration if needed, in the vt-check.py file.
+You can add your VirusTotal API key (and Proxy configuration if needed) in the vt-check.py file.

-# Usage
+## Usage
 To check all the files in a directory:
 ```
 python vt-check.py -d directory